objectlab/ObjectlabPartyServer/README.md

 );
 ```

-Once you have everything installed, it's a good idea to test your python-to-MySQL connection..  like:
+Once you have everything installed, it's a good idea to test your python-to-MySQL connection..
+You can open a Python session and type the following:

 ```
 import MySQLdb as mdb